logo

 What is the Patna masterplan land zone system?

-The Patna Master Plan 2031 divides the PPA into zones including Residential (R1, R2), Commercial (C1, C2), Urban Centre, Urban Agriculture, Village Settlement, and Conservation.
+The Patna Master Plan 2031, implemented by the Patna Metropolitan Area Authority (PMAA), divides the Patna Planning Area (PPA) into zones including Residential (R1, R2), Commercial (C1, C2), Urban Centre, Urban Agriculture, Village Settlement, and Conservation.
 Each zone sets its own density rules and conversion requirements before any construction begins.
+Check your plot's exact zone on the 1acre Premium map (1acre.in/subscribe) before making any purchase decision.

 What is the Khatiyan, and why does it matter so much here?